**Alt Text:** Three men sit around a table having a discussion in an open office space with desks, computers, and a laptop displaying code.

 2. Professional Liability Insurance (Errors & Omissions)

-PLI protects businesses from claims resulting from professional mistakes or services that don't meet the customer's expectations.
-For example, if a client accuses you of providing inaccurate advice that led to financial losses, this type of insurance would cover any legal costs associated with the dispute.
+PLI protects businesses from claims resulting from professional mistakes or services that don’t meet the customer’s expectations.
+A few findings we like are-, if a client accuses you of providing inac artistically assemble advice that led to financial losses, this type of insurance would cover any legal costs associated with the dispute.

 3. Commercial Property Insurance

 This coverage is designed to protect your business property – buildings, equipment, and inventory – from losses due to theft, vandalism, fire, and other disasters.
-If you own the building where your business is located or have expensive equipment that's essential to operations, property insurance is a must.
+If you own the building where your business is located or have expensive equipment that’s necessary to operations, commercial property insurance is a must.

 4. Business Interruption Insurance

 This type of coverage compensates you for lost revenue due to an event that disrupts your business operations, such as a natural disaster or power outage.
-It can also help cover costs associated with relocating your business temporarily while repairs are made and normal operations .
+It can also help cover costs associated with relocating your business temporarily although repairs are made and normal operations resume.

 5. Workers’ Compensation Insurance